nnethercote/Rust-CUDA/guide/src/guide/getting_started.md

 - It only applies the attributes if we are compiling the crate for the GPU (target_os = "cuda").
 - It declares the crate to be `no_std` on CUDA targets.
-- It registers a special attribute required by the codegen for things like figuring out what functions are GPU kernels.
+- It registers a special attribute required by the codegen backend for things like figuring out what functions are GPU kernels.
 - It explicitly includes `kernel` macro and `thread`